 One variation of the metric is called the annualized return on investment, which adjusts the metric for differences in timing.

 Furthermore, a common mistake in calculating the metric is neglecting side expenses, which tends to be more applicable to projects in corporate finance.

 We’ll now move to a modeling exercise, which you can access by filling out the form below.

-Suppose an industrial company spent $50 million of capital expenditures (CapEx) to invest in new machinery and upgrade their factory.
+Suppose an industrial company spent $50 million in capital expenditures (Capex) to invest in new machinery and upgrade their factory.

 The net return on the PP&E investment is equal to the gross return minus the cost of investment.

 - Net Return = $75m – $50m = $25m

 The net return of $25 million is then divided by the cost of investment to arrive at the return on investment (ROI).